 Through implementing a solid AI strategy, organisations are best equipped to navigate the complexities of AI adoption and positioned to maximise the benefits it affords.

-2. Governance & Ethics: ensuring responsible AI
+2. Compliance, Governance & Ethics: ensuring responsible AI

 With the power of AI comes the responsibility to use it ethically and transparently.
 Organisations must establish robust governance frameworks that address issues such as bias, fairness, accountability, and compliance with regulatory standards.